-Marion, Ohio – This Monday, another suspect pleaded guilty to his role in a human-trafficking ring that took advantage of immigrant children and forced them into slave labor.
+Marion, Ohio – Another suspect pleaded guilty to his role in a human-trafficking ring that took advantage of immigrant children and forced them into slave labor.
 50-year-old Pablo Duran Ramirez Jr. is the fourth person to plead guilty in the case, which involved a number of children being forced to work on an egg farm.
-He faces up to a decade in prison at his sentencing in January.

 According to court records, a labor company named Haba Corporate Services, owned by Ramirez, arranged for trafficked immigrants to work with Trillium Farms, where they were physically threatened and forced to live in horrible conditions.